Trees on the Estate

 Trees on Calthorpe Estate Land includes amenity and street trees on private developments with private roads.

-Trees on private developments with private roads where residents pay a Service Charge are covered by the tree consultant to Calthorpe Estates (CE), Treework Environmental Practice, Bristol.
-The contact at Treework for CE is Paul Muir.
+> Trees on private developments with private roads where residents pay a Service Charge are covered by the tree consultant to Calthorpe Estates (CE), Treework Environmental Practice, Bristol.
+The contact at Treework for CE is Paul Muir, who:

 Residents pay for all of this and for any subsequent arboricultural work by contractors through the service charge